 Music for Little Mozarts group piano classes

-CMS has convenient locations in Webster Groves, Chesterfield, and University City.
-Our headquarters on campus at Webster University includes 15 teaching studios, two rehearsal halls, and a 470-seat concert hall.
+CMS has convenient locations in Webster Groves and Chesterfield.
+Our headquarters on the Webster University campus includes 15 teaching studios, two rehearsal halls, and a 470-seat concert hall.
 Learn More

-Through Webster University, the St. Louis Symphony, the St. Louis Classical Guitar Society, Chamber Project St. Louis, and other local partners, CMS students periodically have the opportunity to participate in or observe master classes or coaching sessions with nationally and internationally renowned artists such as Pinchas Zuckerman, violin; Ron Leonard, cello; Gabrielle Cassone, trumpet; Keith Aleo, percussion; Emanuel Ax, piano; and many more.
+Through Webster University, the St. Louis Symphony, the St. Louis Classical Guitar Society, Chamber Project Saint Louis, and other local partners, CMS students periodically have the opportunity to participate in or observe masterclasses or coaching sessions with nationally and internationally renowned artists, such as Pinchas Zuckerman, violin; Ron Leonard, cello; Gabrielle Cassone, trumpet; Keith Aleo, percussion; Emanuel Ax, piano; and many more.